Many Joyful Noises

 As a singer, I’ve learned harmony is about relationship.
 You can’t hit the right notes in a chord without listening to the other people around you.

 The part of singing with my women’s chorus I love most is that I don’t have time to think about being beautiful.
 Breath support doesn’t work when you’re sucking in your stomach.
-It’s more about listening and unity.
-You have to look beyond yourself to make good music.
+It’s more about attention and unity.
+You must look beyond yourself to make good music.
 If I’m only focusing on my own sound, I’m never going to match the vowel shape and consonant breaks of my neighbor.

 In Psalm 98, the author is referring to a shouting crowd that greets soldiers home after a victorious battle.
 In other parts of Scripture, music is used around community meals or in celebration of a new relationship.
 Mary sings when she finds out she has been chosen to be the mother of Jesus.
 Today, I love going to live musical theater performances or big concerts because of the rise and fall of the crowd.

 Communal music is like that children’s choir singing on Christmas morning, praising the arrival of Hope in the infant Christ.
 It is perfect love that casts out fear (1 John 4:18).
-Children don’t care what they sound like or what other people think, as long as someone is there to listen to them sing.
+Children don’t care what they sound like or what other people think of how they pose in obligatory family photos for their parents’ feeds.
+All they care about is that someone shows up to hear them sing.

 God is constantly making something beautiful out of our hurt and loneliness.
 He calls us daily to fall in love with other people.
 And that call doesn’t end with a question mark or leave room for uncertainty.

-May we all listen, sing, and love like the children Jesus gathered in His arms.
+May we all listen, sing, and love like the children Jesus gathered in His arms—both on and offline.